seagullcanfly/RedditVideos.bundle/README.md

 #####Instructions
  1. Replace the @handler line below with 2nd handler **(should already be edited, but check if you need to troubleshoot)**
- 2. **Rename the entire bundle to RedditVideosDev.bundle to prevent Plex from automatically reverting to the official version.**
+ 2. Rename the entire bundle to RedditVideosDev.bundle to prevent Plex from automatically reverting to the official version.
- 3. Place the .bundle folder and all of its contents in your Plex Media Server Plug-Ins directory.
+ 3. Place the RedditVideosDev.bundle folder and all of its contents in your Plex Media Server Plug-Ins directory.

  1st handler
  @handler('/video/redditvideos', 'Reddit Videos')